edge-mining/addon/README.md

+*⚠️ Disclaimer: This project is in a preliminary state and under active development.
+Features and functionality may change significantly.*
+*➡️ Development Note: The core of Edge Mining will be developed in the core repository, which is intended to serve as the main engine of the system.
+This repository is specifically dedicated to the Home Assistant add-on.*

 # ⚡ Edge Mining ⚡

 Bitcoin mining can turn excess energy into economic value, making it an ideal solution for renewable energy plants with surplus production.